-STEP 6: Identify Preferred Alternative and Final Environmental Document
+STEP 6: Identify Preferred Alternative and the Preferred Alternative/Conceptual Mitigation Report

 After a public hearing on the Draft Environmental Document, MCDOT will identify a preferred alternative and refine this alignment based on public and agency comments to further avoid, minimize, and mitigate impacts.
-These refinements will be documented in the Final Environmental Document.
+These refinements will be documented in the Preferred Alternative/Conceptual Mitigation Report (PA/CM).
 The County, State and Federal Agencies will make their final review and approval of the Preferred Alternative.
-This step is expected to be completed in Fall 2014.
+This step is expected to be completed in late 2016.